conan-io/docs/creating_packages/define_abi_compatibility.rst

     This is an **experimental** feature subject to breaking changes in future releases.

-When a package ID is not found, it is possible to define an ordered list of compatible packages.
+The above approach defined 1 package ID for different input configurations.
+For example, all ``gcc`` versions in the range ``(v >= "4.5" and v < "5.0")`` will have exactly the same package ID, no matter what was the gcc version used to build it.
+It worked like an information erasure, once the binary is built, it is not possible to know which gcc was used to build it.

+Using ``CompatiblePackage``, it is possible to define compatible binaries that have different package IDs.
+With this ``CompatiblePackage`` feature, it is possible to have a different binary for each ``gcc`` version, so the ``gcc 4.8`` package will be a different one with a different package ID than the ``gcc 4.9`` one, and still define that you can use the ``gcc 4.8`` package when building with ``gcc 4.9``.

+With ``CompatiblePackage`` we can define an ordered list of compatible packages, that will be checked in order if the package ID that our profile defines is not available.
+Let's see it with an example:

 Lets say that we are building with a profile of ``gcc 4.9``.
 But for a given package we want to fallback to binaries built with ``gcc 4.8`` or ``gcc 4.7``, if we cannot find a binary built with ``gcc 4.9``.
 That can be defined as: